Felipe VI: Social activities

 In addition to his official activities, Felipe serves as honorary president of several associations and foundations, such as the Codespa Foundation, which finances economic and social development in Ibero-America and other countries, and the Spanish branch of the Association of European Journalists, comprising outstanding communications professionals.
 Most noteworthy is the Prince of Asturias Foundation, where he presides annually at the international awards ceremony of the highly prestigious Princess of Asturias Awards (formerly the Prince of Asturias Awards).

 Felipe was appointed a "UN-Eminent Person" by UN Secretary General Kofi Annan in 2001, during its International Year of Volunteers, and continues to make contributions internationally towards enhancing the importance of voluntary work.

-Felipe is a member of the Sons of the American Revolution due to his patriot ancestor Charles III of Spain.
+Felipe is a member of the Sons of the American Revolution due to his ancestor Charles III of Spain.

 Reign

 Accession

 Felipe VI takes the oath before the Cortes Generales during the proclamation ceremony at the Palacio de las Cortes, Madrid, 19 June 2014.

 On 2 June 2014, King Juan Carlos announced his intent to abdicate in Felipe's favor.
 As required by the Constitution of Spain, the Council of Ministers began deliberations the following day on an organic law to give effect to the abdication.
 The law had to be passed by a majority of all members of the Congress of Deputies, the lower house of the Cortes Generales.
 According to Jesús Posada, the president of the Congress of Deputies, Felipe could be proclaimed king as early as 18 June.
 On 4 June, El País of Madrid reported that Felipe would indeed be proclaimed king on 18 June.

 Felipe ascended the throne at the stroke of midnight on 19 June; his father had given his sanction to the organic law effecting his abdication just hours earlier.
 The next morning, after receiving the Captain General's sash from his father (symbolizing the transfer of royal and military power), he was formally sworn in and proclaimed king in a low-key ceremony held in the Cortes.
 He swore to uphold the Constitution before formally being proclaimed king by Posada.
 Upon his accession, he became the youngest monarch in Europe, being nine months younger than King Willem-Alexander of the Netherlands.